Case Details

 Laundering the Record

 The fabrication of the record culminated on January 12, 2023, through the coordinated actions of the Clerk of Courts.
-Tara Berry, in her official capacity, formally entered the counterfeit MSA and the backdated fraudulent divorce judgment into the record as Record #127.
+Tara Berry, in her official capacity, formally entered the counterfeit MSA and backdated fraudulent divorce judgment into the record as Record #127.
 This act served to launder the legally deficient documents, giving them the appearance of authentic judicial entries within the state’s record-keeping system.

 Given her role and direct coordination with the court’s officers, she knew—or had reason to know—that the documents she was processing were legal impossibilities.
 Specifically: